-In this tutorial, we will see how to easily find and show all users that have been granted a specific role in MongoDB with Studio 3T (formerly MongoChef).
+In this tutorial, we will see how to easily find and list all users that have been granted a specific role in MongoDB using our GUI, Studio 3T.

 In MongoDB, users are defined for specific databases.
 Each user is then assigned a number of roles that in turn define the user’s privileges.